romkatv/zsh-defer/README.md

 Queues up the specified command for deferred execution.
 Whenever zle is idle, the next command is popped from the queue.
-If the command has been queued up with `-t delay`, execution of the command and all deferred commands after it is delayed by the specified duration without blocking zle.
+If the command has been queued up with `-t delay`, execution of the command and all deferred commands after it is delayed by the specified number of seconds (non-negative real number) without blocking zle.
 Duration can be specified in any format accepted by `sleep(1)`.
 After that the command is executed either as `word...` with every word quoted, or, if `-c` is specified, as `eval list`.
 Commands are executed in the same order they are queued up.

 Options can be used to enable (`+x`) or disable (`-x`) extra actions taken during and after the execution of the command.
 By default, all actions are enabled.
 The same option can be enabled or